blazejsewera/reactive-raven/README.md

 wrapper for make, as it has parallel execution set, needed for the dev servers to start simultaneously.

-Sync the dependencies with `./makew install`.
+Sync the dependencies with `make install`.
 Start the dev servers with `./makew dev`.

 Open the preview of the application with `./makew preview` (recommended for